 Based on this vision, Air Liquide designs new technologies and innovative solutions, while acting responsibly.

-Through the variety of their profile, skills, and cultural background, Air Liquide researchers and engineers contribute to accelerating the Group’s growth and optimizing industrial processes.
+Through the variety of their profile, skills, and cultural background, Air Liquide researchers and engineers contribute to accelerating the Group’s growth and streamlining industrial processes.
 They define the shape of tomorrow’s world.

 Nathalie Simon de Kergunic